scotws/TaliForth2/docs/manual.md

 When a word tries to access more words on the stack than it is holding, an "underflow" error occurs.
 Whereas Tali Forth 1 didn’t check for these errors, this version does.

 However, this slows the program down.
 Because of this, the user can turn off underflow detection for words that are natively compiled into new words.
-To do this, set the system variable `uf-strip` to `true`.
+To do this, set the system variable `strip-underflow` to `true`.
 Note this does not turn off underflow detection in the built-in words.
 Also, words with underflow detection that are not included in new words through native compiling will also retain their tests.

 ### Restarting